Canon 5D Mark IV versus Sony RX10 IV

 - More modern: Was introduced somewhat (1 year) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the 5D Mark IV comes out slightly ahead of the RX10 IV (9 : 8 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the match-up finishes in a tie (9 points each).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.

 In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the 5D Mark IV or the RX10 IV handle or perform in practice.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
 This is why expert reviews are important.
 The adjacent table relays the overall verdicts of several of the most popular camera review sites.
 The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.